 Optimize for search engines

 If you depend on search engines like Google to bring new visitors to your site, following a few SEO best practices can help your site rank higher.
-Adding alt text to images might help them appear in search results.
+Adding alt text to images might help them appear in search results and makes your site more accessible to potential clients.
 If you're based in a specific region, you can promote your physical location to help Google promote your site in local searches.

 These steps are just the start of creating an enticing photographer site.
 You can use the following guides to build out your site and show clients why you're right for them.

-- Add a footer to display contact information site-wide.
+- Add contact information to your footer to display it site-wide.

 - Set a page password to restrict galleries to specific clients.
 You can even design a custom lock screen.